 SUBJECT COURSE NAME GRADE GUIDELINES FOR 2023-2024 Spanish WCC Span 201- Intermediate Spanish 1 10, 11, 12 Students must pass the Spanish 3 course and the OHM Boces exam and receive teacher recommendation.
-Spanish Latino USA 11, 12 Students must read on grade level based on Lexile scores and receive a World Language teacher recommendation.
-Spanish AP Spanish Language 11, 12 Students must meet at least two of the following requirements: Pass the WCC Intermediate Spanish 1 course, the Spanish 5H course or the Spanish Language Arts course with an 85 or above; Receive teacher recommendation; Read on grade level based on Lexile scores.
-Spanish AP Spanish Literature 11, 12 Students must meet at least two of the following requirements: Pass the Spanish 5H or the AP Spanish Language course with an 85 or above; Receive teacher recommendation; Read on grade level based on Lexile scores.
+Spanish Latino USA 11, 12 Students must meet at least two of the following requirements: Successful completion of WCC Intermediate Spanish 1, Spanish 5H or Spanish Language Arts; have received teacher recommendation; read on grade level based on Lexile scores (1050+).
+Spanish AP Spanish Language 11, 12 Students must meet at least two of the following requirements: Pass the WCC Intermediate Spanish 1 course, the Spanish 5H course or the Spanish Language Arts course with an 85 or above; Receive teacher recommendation; Read on 11th-12th grade level based on Lexile scores (1185+).
+Spanish AP Spanish Literature 11, 12 Students must meet at least two of the following requirements: Pass the Spanish 5H or the AP Spanish Language course with an 85 or above; Receive teacher recommendation; Read on 11th-12th grade level based on Lexile scores (1185+).